dj-on-github/quickrdrand/README.md

   -k n  : Dump <n> KibiBytes of data

   -b    : Dump out in binary (default is hex)

+  -g n  : Group size.
+Data is output in time order.
+          Lower order bits are considered first.
+          When in hex output mode (the default) this chooses what size groups to split the 64 bit rdrand number into.
+          Can be one of 8,16,32 or 64 (the default).

   -c    : Dump out continuously.